broadwayinc/stun/README.md

     #Preserves the state of previously provisioned resources when an operation fails
     Disable rollback [y/N]: N
     GetGroup has no authentication.
 Is this okay? [y/N]: y

+You can proceed with the default values except:

+    GetGroup has no authentication.
+Is this okay? [y/N]: y

+This is because the API Gateway does not have any authentication.
+You can choose to add authentication if you want.

 ## Hosting the website remotely